Emergency and Safety Information

-The Beyster Building is home to CSE.
-It is important that the students, faculty, and staff who use the building are aware of the campus and building safety policies and procedures in case of an emergency.
+It is important that the students, faculty, staff, and others who use the Beyster Building are aware of the campus and building safety policies and procedures in case of an emergency.

 Emergency contact information